danielsobrado/CCDAK-Exam-Questions/Security/Questions1.md

 ## Question 1

-Where are the ACLs stored in a Kafka cluster by default?
+Where are the ACLs stored in a Kafka cluster by default at Zookeeper mode cluster?

 - A. In the Kafka topic `_acls`
 - B. Inside the broker's data directory